School Advisor Articles

 Gauri’s success story from GIS to the University of Cambridge serves as an inspiring example of how a supportive educational environment, dedication, and a diverse range of experiences shape an individual's future.

-Benefits of studying in an international school
+Benefits of studying in an International school in Malaysia

 The international setting of GIS was instrumental in Gauri's development.
 Apart from making friends from diverse backgrounds and cultures, Gauri believes it has also widened her perspective.